bhoudu/jump-gouache/README.md

     import { murmurConsistentHash } from 'jump-gouache';

+    const hash32Result = murmurConsistentHash(
-    const index32 = murmurConsistentHash('Text that will be hashed with MurmurHash3 into a 32 bit integer', 100);
+        'Text that will be hashed with MurmurHash3 into a 32 bit integer', 100);
+    const bucket32 = hash32Result.bucket;
+    const hash32 = hash32Result.hash;

 ## Compatibility & dependencies